kexiZeroing/kexiZeroing.github.io/src/posts/learn-one-line-layouts-from-una.md

 [Una Kravets](https://una.im) builds an amazing site with [1-Line Layouts](https://1linelayouts.glitch.me) demos showing how robust and impactful a single-line of styling code can be.
 There is a lot to learn, but it is all worth learning and empowers you to do great things.

+> [SmolCSS](https://smolcss.dev) is also worth learning, which are minimal snippets for modern CSS layouts and components by @5t3ph.

 ### 01. Super Centered

 ```css